gavinpwd/react-project-website/README.md

 ## What's next for me:
 1. I want to add components like Photo Gallery, Photo Grids, forms and maybe some cool animations.
-2. I would break my Codecademy learning in short blocks with Youtube tuorial like these to reinforce the lessons.
+2. I would break my Codecademy learning in short blocks with Youtube tuorials like this to reinforce the lessons.
 3. Practice practice practice.